jprochazk/cbor/README.md

 -   Numbers larger than 32 bit (and BigInt)

 These weren't required in my case, but if you need one or more of these features, submit an [issue](https://github.com/jprochazk/cbor/issues), and I'll implement it! :)

-### Acknowledgements

-The values for the test cases are from https://github.com/paroga/cbor-js/blob/master/test/tests.js. © 2015 Patrick Gansterer, MIT.